dmavani25/DivineManuscriptsDB/docs/phase1.md

 - The Tech Stack to be used for specifics (except Linux server and PostgreSQL, which will be provided by the professor)

 ## Next Steps:

-1. Confirm the tech stack with stakeholders.
+1. Confirm the tech stack.
 2. Start the data cleaning process.
 3. Initiate the development process, beginning with the backend.
 4. Regularly test and iterate based on feedback.